Particle-Based Assembly Using Precise Global Control: 3D-STAP is NP-complete

 A simple observation is that these $k$-walls can arbitrarily be enlarged without losing the property of being indestructible.
 Of particular interest for the reduction are enlarged $6$-walls, called \emph{cuboids}, that will serve as \emph{clause} and \emph{connector gadgets}.

-Another crucial observation is that because a $k$-wall is not deconstructible from its solid layers, we can leave out several cubes of the solid layers so that the remaining shape is disconnected into two parts, see \cref{fig:disconnected2wall}.
+Another crucial observation is that because a $k$-wall is not deconstructible from its solid layers, we can leave out several cubes of the solid layers so that the remaining shape is disconnected into two parts, see \cref{fig:disconnected2wall} for an example of a disconnected $2$-wall.
 This insight will lead to a configuration that allows for a decision, i.e., that will serve as the variable gadget.

 If two cuboids have to be connected, we place them at distance one to each other and add a single cube to connect them.
 Furthermore, we remove all cubes in a $3\times 3$ area at matching sides such that we can move cubes from the inside of one cuboid to the other through these holes, see \cref{fig:variablegadget2,fig:variablegadget3} for illustration.